36 Best Amazon Prime Benefits to Use in 2021

 Amazon Hub Locker

-Whether receiving or returning, Amazon Hub Locker is a nice perk for Prime shoppers who live in porch-delivered, package-theft-prone areas.
+Whether receiving or returning, Amazon Hub Locker is a nice perk for Prime shoppers who live areas plagued by porch pirates.
 Amazon-owned Whole Foods stores and other retailers have the self-serve locker kiosks installed.
 They're free to use for picking up items or returning them.

 Here's the drill: Sign into your Amazon account and find the closest Amazon Locker to you.
 Put that address in your address book and choose it as the default delivery site for your goods when you check out and pay for your order.
 When the package is delivered, you'll receive a code to unlock the locker.
 Follow the instructions on the screen.